tlberglund/gradle-liquibase-plugin/README.md

 News
 ----
+###August 3, 2015
+The plugin has been updated to support Liquibase 3.3.5.

 ###May 16, 2015
 We are proud to announce that the Liquibase Gradle Plugin is now a part of the Liquibase organization.
 I will continue maintain the code, but bringing this